 To make your staffer the automatic point person for a path step:

-Edit your donor path and go to “Steps.”
+b.
+Edit your donor path and go to Steps.
 Click on the pencil next to the step you want to edit.

-Assign the step to your staffer using the drop down menu.
+c.
+Assign the step to your staffer using the dropdown menu.

 Any profile that is on the “Research” step of the donor path will have Madison as the point person for that step.

 4. View the difference in path view.
-When a staffer has an “Assigned” permission set, her view of the control panel is limited.
+When a staffer has an “Assigned” permission set, their view of the control panel is limited.

 This is the Admin view of donor path in the control panel:

 This is the Low level staffer’s view of the donor path in the control panel: